-All Physical Function measures are being released as Restricted Access data as part of the future Q3 Data Release (August/September 2013).
+All Physical Function measures are being released as Restricted Access data in a future data release.

 Blood Pressure

 Each participant's blood pressure is taken and recorded at their visit.

 Endocrine disorders

 Participants are asked to self-report if they have ever been diagnosed with an endocrine disorder and, if so, what age they were at the onset of the disorder.